retroconnect/retroconnect/README.md

 * **Our solution:**

-    The proposed solution is a single Bluetooth dongle which can wirelessly connect to a modern bluetooth controller of the user's choosing.The dongle can then be plugged in using a unique connector for each game console to adapt the Bluetooth dongle’s outputs to correct controller outputs for the target console.
+    Our solution is a Bluetooth dongle which can wirelessly connect to a modern bluetooth controller of the user's choosing.The dongle can then be plugged in using a unique connector for each game console to adapt the Bluetooth dongle’s inputs to correct controller outputs for the target console.
 Suddenly, the great pile of old controllers is reduced to a single favorite controller.
-(With a dongle of course)

 ## **Project Goals**

-#### Main goals:
+#### Completed Features:
-- Ability to sync Bluetooth controller with device
-- Use a second generation XBox One controller to control a SNES
-- Minimal input latency (< 16.6 ms estimated)
+- Supported input devices: Xbox One / PlayStation 4
+- Supported output devices: Nintendo / Super Nintendo
+- Uses Raspberry Pi Zero W and Teensy 3.2
+- Less than 1 frame of input lag
 - Electronic safety with proper voltage handling

-#### Stretch goals:
+#### Future Features:

+- Single MCU instead of Raspberry Pi and Teensy
+- Manufactured console adapters with standard USB-C plug
 - 3D printed case
-- Out-of-the-box support additional target consoles
-- Out-of-the-box support for additional wireless controllers
+- Support for input devices: Switch Joycons, DualShock 3 / SixAxis, Wii, third party controllers
+- Support for output devices: Genesis, Saturn, Dreamcast, Nintendo 64, PlayStation 1, and more
 - A web app UI for customizing the controller mappings